-- The 5GC initiates an MBMS broadcast Session and the RAN triggers the UEs in the area to start receiving the multimedia content - Cell Broadcast is used to send a message to the UEs in the area which contains a URL to retrieve multimedia content via transparent multicast (section 4) or via point-to-multipoint services (section 1)
+- The 5GC initiates an MBMS broadcast Session and the RAN triggers the UEs in the area to start receiving the multimedia content (section 5) - Cell Broadcast is used to send a message to the UEs in the area which contains a URL to retrieve multimedia content via transparent multicast (section 4) or via point-to-multipoint services (section 5)

 A notable difference between the two broadcast methods is how the UEs are triggered to receive multimedia content via broadcast.
 One method is through the Cell Broadcast message itself and in the other case the RAN notifies UEs about the scheduled broadcast.
-PW Session with RAN triggered broadcast

-8.1 PW procedure with RAN triggered MBMS broadcast
+8.1 PW Session with RAN triggered broadcast